ashtonegeorge/cpsc410/src/README.md

 ### pages
 The pages folder contains all of the pages (window sized components) within the application.

+### python
+The python folder contains the embedded python environment used to perform thematic analysis on open response answers for evaluation metrics.

 ### utils
 This folder is a container for miscellaneous scripts, however it primarily contains python scripts to accomplish thematic analysis via node child processes.